• Skip to main content

 There are really just two things you need in a calm-down corner:

-• Tools to help children mindfully work through their emotions (pinwheel to encourage deep breathing, sensory items like non-sticky putty and fidgets, stress balls, stuffie for belly breathing, favorite books, favorite music, bean bag chair, or blanket).
+- Tools to help children mindfully work through their emotions and calm their body (pinwheel to encourage deep breathing, sensory items like non-sticky putty and fidgets, stress balls, stuffie for belly breathing, favorite books, favorite music, bean bag chair, or blanket).

-Mindfully experiencing emotions means we are aware of our emotions, name them, and experience them.
+Experiencing emotions means we are aware of our emotions, name them, and feel them.
 Being mindful of our feelings leads to being able to respond rather than react.

 This is the heart of emotion regulation — flexible responding rather than automatic reacting.